 Yet the poem continues, and "VII" describes the narrator as “still living.”
-At this point she points out the fact that at some point she must move on with life, “prepare to live again.”
-However, in order to do so, the memory and pain must somehow be “killed,” her heart turned “to stone.”
+At this point, she points out the fact that at some point she must move on with life, “prepare to live again.”
+However, in order to do so, the memory and pain must somehow be “killed,” and her heart turned “to stone.”
 It is only by banishing these emotions does she feel she can once again have hope, regain her humanity, and once again engage in living life.
 The narrator is aware that this death or banishment is necessary, but wonders how the process can actually occur, and if it is indeed possible to banish so much grief.

 In "VIII," it appears that she feels unable to kill memory and go on, and simply waits and wishes for death.
 Death is the only comfort now.

 "IX" she “admits defeat,” which has already been insinuated by "VIII."
-At this point there is “no use to fall down on my knees,” no use to either beg for compassion or clemency, or even to pray.
+At this point, there is “no use to fall down on my knees,” no use to either beg for compassion or clemency or even to pray.

 The epilogue brings back the sense of community or shared suffering introduced at the outset.
 The main body of the poem described a very individual experience, yet here we are reminded of the others outside the jail.
-Prayer again has a role, and is more than simply a plea for prayer but the sentiment that the narrator will pray for both herself and others.
+Prayer again has a role and is more than simply a plea for prayer but the sentiment that the narrator will pray for both herself and others.

-In the depth of her suffering, in the depths of her alienation, there was no room for the divine, yet at this point it can exist.
+In the depth of her suffering, in the depths of her alienation, there was no room for the divine, yet at this point, it can exist.
 While a point of healing may not have been reached yet, at least a sort of coping has become tangible.